Correlations in entanglement-assisted prepare-and-measure scenarios: Semidefinite programs for correlations in entanglement-assisted -dimensional communication

 \item an $n_{B}$-outcome POVM $\{M_{b|y}\}_b$ on the joint sytems $C$ and $B$ for each input $y$, \end{itemize} such that

-\end{def1b} In the case of classical communication, it is easily seen that we can similarly use the state channel-duality, and more specifically the GHJW-theorem, to provide the following alternative definition to definition~2. \begin{def2b} Let $B$ be a physical system with finite or separable Hilbert spaces $\mathcal{H}_B$.
-We say that the correlations $p(b|x,y)$ can be reproduced by an EA $d$-dimensional classical communication protocol if there exists \begin{itemize} \item $d$ unormalized states $\{\tau_{B}^{c,x}\}_c$ in $L(\mathcal{H}_B)$ for each input $x$, where $\sum_{c=1}^d\tau_{B}^{c,x}=\tau_{B}$ is independent of $x$ and $\Tr\left(\tau_{B}\right)=1$, \item an $n_{\text{B}}$-outcome POVM $\{M_{b|y,c}\}_b$ on $B$ for each input $y$ and $c\in [d]$, \end{itemize} such that
+\end{def1b} In the case of classical communication, it is easily seen that we can similarly use the state channel-duality, and more specifically the Gisin-Hughston-Jozsa-Wootters theorem \cite{GHJW1, GHJW2}, to provide the following alternative definition to definition~2. \begin{def2b}